Boys state hoops: Leaning into 'underdogs' role, Fort Calhoun stuns Wahoo; Auburn continues March magic

-Fort Calhoun's Wyatt Appel (50), Zachary Nelson (34), Andrew Pace (24), Declyn Otte (32) and Mason Bliss (20) celebrate a three-pointer that gave the team the lead in the fourth quarter against Wahoo during a Class C-1 boys state basketball game Tuesday at the Devaney Sports Center.
+Fort Calhoun's Wyatt Appel (from left), Zachary Nelson, Andrew Pace, Declyn Otte and Mason Bliss celebrate a three-pointer that gave the team the lead in the fourth quarter against Wahoo during a Class C-1 boys state basketball game Tuesday at the Devaney Sports Center.

 GWYNETH ROBERTS, Journal Star

-Auburn's Marcus Buitrago (23) looks for an opening past Concordia's Karsten Mathsen (24) during a Class C-1 boys state basketball game Tuesday at the Devaney Sports Center.
+Auburn's Marcus Buitrago (23) looks for an opening past Concordia's Karsten Mathsen (24) during a Class C-1 boys state tournament game Tuesday at the Devaney Sports Center.

 It's been 99 years between boys state basketball appearances, and Fort Calhoun made sure to make it well worth the wait.